hadahash/ud304/lesson1/README.md

 (https://www.udacity.com/course/viewer#!/c-ud304)

 ###Lesson 01 - From Design to Code
+Diligently employ a code/test/refine strategy as you precisely and deliberately translate initial design documents into static web pages.
+You'll also investigate the Document Object Model (DOM) and its implications for web development.

+###Notes
-To create a sample page from a mockup file using the code, test and refine strategy
+To create a sample page from a mockup file using the code, test and refine strategy.
 Pretty nifty, given that I've learned how to use outlines and how to make the page Using HTML and CSS